How God answered prayer…

 There are two more sessions this evening.
 I highly recommend attending.
 Dr. Ham is an excellent presenter, and teaches in ways that are both fascinating and amusing.

-I’ve now attended three different Creation Science conferences: Dr. Ham’s presentations are on par with the excellent work of the Institue for Creation Research.
+I’ve now attended three different Creation Science conferences: Dr. Ham’s presentations are on par with the excellent work of the Institute for Creation Research.
 (There is a third, very well-known Creation Science presenter I’ve seen whose seemed to go off-topic at times, and who left me feeling he was a bit loopy when he did so.)
+[No, ICR and AiG are not excellent.
+The other guy mentioned was and is racist and vile.
+I was very, very ignorant.]

 There were a few things which were of particular interest to me, although everything was interesting: